Thomas B. Costain: Life

 Raised as a Baptist, he was reported in the 1953 Current Biography to be an attendant of the Protestant Episcopal Church.
 He was described as a handsome, tall, broad-shouldered man with a pink and white complexion, clear blue eyes, and a slight Canadian accent.
 He was white-haired by the time he began to write novels.
 He loved animals and could not even kill a bug (but he also loved bridge, and he did not extend the same policy to his partners).
 He also loved movies and the theatre (he met his future wife when she was performing Ruth in The Pirates of Penzance).

 Costain's work is a mixture of commercial history (such as The White and The Gold, a history of New France to around 1720) and fiction that relies heavily on historic events (one review stated it was hard to tell where history leaves off and apocrypha begins).
-His most popular novel was The Black Rose (1945), centred in the time and actions of Bayan of the Baarin also known as Bayan of the Hundred Eyes.
+His most popular novel was The Black Rose (1945), centered in the time and actions of Bayan of the Baarin also known as Bayan of the Hundred Eyes.
 Costain noted in his foreword that he initially intended the book to be about Bayan and Edward I, but became caught up in the legend of Thomas Becket's parents: an English knight married to an Eastern girl.
 The book was a selection of the Literary Guild with a first printing of 650,000 copies and sold over two million copies in its first year.
 In 1950, it was made into a successful film starring Orson Welles as Bayan and Tyrone Power as Walter.

 His research led him to believe that Richard III was a great monarch tarred by conspiracies, after his death, with the murder of the princes in the tower.
 Costain supported his theories with documentation, suggesting that the real murderer was Henry VII.